 The Grassroots Leadership Development (GLD) Program is a leadership training program that helps people become better, more effective leaders in their communities.
 Participants come from across the state, representing diverse communities, backgrounds, interests, and abilities.
 GLD brings them together for training that is designed to enhance their existing skills, teach new skills, and facilitate constructive work for change in communities and organizations back home.

-The 2014 graduates came from all over Alabama, representing communities from all parts of Alabama.
+Participants come from all over Alabama, representing communities from all parts of Alabama.
 All GLD participants are either members of low-wealth communities or closely bonded to low-wealth communities.
 They are also proponents of specific public policy agendas affecting low-wealth people and communities such as tax and immigration reform.
 As Earl Tarver of the Alabama Council on Human Relations notes, “The GLD program transforms persons from attenders at meetings to people who stand up and speak and organize in communities.”

 What is the program like?